Urban contemporary gospel: 1980s–1990s

-2000s-2010s
+2000s–2010s

 In the 2000s, many gospel artists from the previous two decades began establishing records and gaining established places in the gospel music canon, as recognized by annual WOW Gospel albums (after beginning in the late 1990s).
-They were accompanied by younger gospel artists/groups like Mary Mary, Sheri Jones-Moffett and Brian Courtney Wilson, who leaned the genre towards hip-hop, funk and ‘90s R&B, respectively.
+They were accompanied by younger gospel artists/groups like Mary Mary, Sheri Jones-Moffett and Brian Courtney Wilson, who leaned the genre towards hip-hop, funk and '90s R&B, respectively.

-Groups like Tye Tribbett & G.A. and Myron Butler & Levi released songs with more complicated instrumental riffs and melodies that hint at a contemporary jazz influence (though some say it goes the other way around).
+Groups like Tye Tribbett & G.A. and Myron Butler and his group Levi released songs with more complicated instrumental riffs and melodies that hint at a contemporary jazz influence (though some say it goes the other way around).

 Gospel artists had collaborated with secular artists in the past, but in the 2000s and 2010s, this became far more pronounced.
-Kirk Franklin is widely known for this, working with Kanye West on his gospel album, JESUS IS KING, and with Lil Baby on the song “We Win” for the movie Space Jam: A New Legacy.
-Franklin also sung with Stevie Wonder on “Why” in the former’s 2005 album, Hero.
-Rance Allen sung with Snoop Dogg on the song “Blessing Me Again” in 2018.
+Kirk Franklin is widely known for this, working with Kanye West on his gospel album, Jesus Is King, and with Lil Baby on the song "We Win" for the movie Space Jam: A New Legacy.
+Franklin also sang with Stevie Wonder on "Why" in the former's 2005 album, Hero.
+Rance Allen sung with Snoop Dogg on the song "Blessing Me Again" in 2018.

 Eventually, secular artists began releasing gospel albums full of such collaborations.
-Examples include PJ Morton’s 2020 album Gospel According to PJ and Snoop Dogg’s 2018 album Bible of Love.
+Examples include PJ Morton’s 2020 album Gospel According to PJ and Snoop Dogg's 2018 album Bible of Love.

 Criticism

 Like most forms of Christian music in the last two centuries, artists have been criticized by Christians who see the new forms as too similar to secular music styles or insufficiently focused on traditional religious sentiments.
-Artists in the urban/contemporary styles have taken a variety of approaches to address these concerns from their fan bases (Darden 2004:302).
+Artists in the urban/contemporary styles have taken a variety of approaches to address these concerns from their fan bases.

 Artists in this genre are expected to convey a committed Christian religious viewpoint and to treat their musical performances as a sacred service to God.
-In a distinctly Protestant-American touch, artists in this genre are expected to pray publicly, to "testify" about the artist's personal, emotion-driven conversion, and to make an effort to convert non-Christians to Christianity (Darden 2004:55).
+In a distinctly Protestant-American touch, artists in this genre are expected to pray publicly, to "testify" about the artist's personal, emotion-driven conversion, and to make an effort to convert non-Christians to Christianity.